 “Exit where?”
 I had the phone’s antenna fully extended, yet I could barely hear or comprehend Vida’s hostess as she patiently tried to give me directions.
 “Silver what?”

-During an extended break from college, I had thrown myself headfirst into the ’80s club scene in Austin and Dallas (the latter where Todd had managed the door at Starck Club and Empire), so I considered myself somewhat fashion-savvy — until this moment.
+During an extended break from college, while working full-time in restaurants, I had thrown myself headfirst into the ’80s club scene in Austin and Dallas (the latter where Todd had managed the door at Starck Club and Empire).
+I hung out with a creative crowd and considered myself somewhat fashion-savvy — until this moment.
 Surrounded by LA’s Eastside hipsters, I saw myself as shockingly conformist.
 I deeply regretted my latest shoe purchase.
 I sensed people mocking my preppy blue blazer.
 I surmised the only reason they let me in was because I was an editor.
 (Luckily I hadn’t told them I was merely a “junior” editor.
 The magazine’s name, not mine, carried clout.)

 Whereas I felt naively confident in my still-new Chicago orbit, I felt as if I had just been pushed into the deep end of Los Angeles.
 I understood why my boss wanted me to come here.